 There is a lot of misinformation about expungement in Kentucky.
-This overview is to assist you in determining whether you qualify for expungement.
+This overview is to assist you in determining whether you qualify for expungement in Kentucky.
 It is written by attorney Benham Sims, who testified as a former District Judge, State Prosecutor of the Year, and one of Kentucky leading expungement advocates before the House Judiciary Committee for passage of Kentucky's expungement law.

-One in four adults in Kentucky has a criminal charge on their record.
-With the passage of Senate Bill 57, over 136,000 Kentuckians can petition to expunge their eligible Class D felony.
+With the passage of Senate Bill 57: 126,000 Kentuckians can now petition the court to expunge their eligible Class D felony!

 Kentucky first passed expungement reform in the late 1980s.
 In.
 2016, Kentucky passed House Bill 40 which permitted the expungement of 61 eligible Class D felony offenses.
 In the Spring of 2019, the General Assembly passed Senate Bill 57 which now permits the expungement of hundreds of Class D felony offenses previously barred from expungement.
 Under either law, expungement is not automatic, prosecutors and victims can object, and often do object to a petition to void and expunge a felony.
 Senate Bill 57, while permitting the expungements of hundreds of Class D felonies, places the burden of proof by clear and convincing evidence on the person petitioning the court to expunge their record.
 It is important to prepare for this hearing with an experienced expungement attorney.